Cybersecurity threats are all too real for housing organizations and take many forms, including phishing, ransomware, and business email compromise.

 Cyber insurance is designed to mitigate losses from cyber incidents, including data destruction, damage to software and hardware, ransom payments, business interruptions, breach incident response and crisis management, and legal claims.

-Angel Fear, a regional manager with HAI Group's Account Services team, has worked directly with several housing organizations that have experienced ransomware attacks.
-She's seen the behind-the-scenes costs of these attacks (e.g., ongoing vendor and legal fees, ransom payments, software and hardware updates, additional staff, etc.) add up to millions of dollars in six months or less.
-Without a cyber insurance policy, your organization would likely be required to pay most of these costs out-of-pocket.
+Angel Fear, a regional manager with HAI Group's Account Services team, works directly with several housing organizations that have experienced ransomware attacks.
+She's seen the behind-the-scenes costs of these attacks (e.g., ongoing vendor and legal fees, ransom payments, software and hardware updates, additional staff, new security protocols, etc.) add up to millions of dollars in six months or less.
 Standard property and general liability insurance policies don't cover most aspects of a cyberattack.
+Without a cyber insurance policy, organizations typically have no option but to pay most breach-related costs out-of-pocket.

 "If you're a public or affordable housing organization, you're going to want cyber insurance coverage," Fear said.

-Due to the frequency and severity of losses related to cyberattacks, most cyber insurance carriers require that housing organizations have baseline cyber protections in place.
-For example, security practices like multi-factor authentication were once optional and often meant a premium discount.
-Now, it's a baseline requirement for coverage.
+Due to the frequency and severity of losses related to cyberattacks, most cyber insurance carriers require that housing organizations put baseline cyber protections in place.
+For example, multi-factor authentication (MFA) was once optional, but in today's landscape, it's a baseline requirement for coverage.

 "Cyber insurance providers want to ensure your organization is taking proactive steps to avoid a cyber incident," Fear said.

-Five key security measures to increase your cyber insurability
+Five key security measures to increase cyber insurability

 Cyber insurance providers frequently require multi-factor authentication, secure backups, regular software updates, cybersecurity awareness training, and endpoint detection and response.